evidentlyai/evidently/docs/book/monitoring/design_dashboard.md

 ![](../.gitbook/assets/monitoring/metric_fields_autocomplete-min.png)

-Note: some types of values (e.g. mean, sum, max, min) will not be visible using this method.
+**Note**: some types of values (e.g. mean, sum, max, min) will not be visible using this method.
 This is because they match the names of the standard Python fields.

 **Option 2**.
 Explore the contents of the snapshot, Metric or Test and find the relevant keys.